EMPAT94/Notes/docker.md

 assuming current directory contains Dockerfile.

 - A "container" is a virtually isolated environment.
-- An "image" is formed from multiple layer of commands [see Dockerfile]
+An "image" is formed from multiple layer of commands.

 - Analogy : An "image" is like the concept of Class from OOP - a blueprint/recipe of what will be.
 A "container" on the other hand, is like an Object - an instance of Class, or the dish made from a recipe.
 Obviously, there can be multiple "containers" for same "image".